 Web hosting is the digital equivalent of finding a space to open a store or run your office in the real world.
 In the real world, you can either buy a commercial real estate property or rent it.

-Just as you need commercial property to run a store, you need web hosting to run your business online.
+Just as you need commercial property to run a store, you need a web hosting provider to run your business online.

 However, unlike real estate, you cannot buy web hosting spaces.
 Maintaining and running the servers needed for web hosting is a very complicated and expensive task.

-For cost and practical reasons, most businesses just rent the space from big hosting companies.
+For cost and practical reasons, most businesses just rent the space from big web host companies.
 Even giant streaming services like Netflix lease space on servers run by big hosting companies like Amazon, Google, and Microsoft.

 These companies take care of all the hardware and software challenges of storing millions of web pages on their servers.
 And storage is not the main challenge when it comes to web hosting.